 - You may also experience trouble with the batteries falling out or becoming loose when the user is excessively moving around

 The Galaxy Audio AS-950-4 Wireless In-Ear Personal Monitor System is lightweight.
 It weighs only 5.45 pounds.
 This is also an affordable in-ear monitor system that is perfect for beginner musicians and performers.
-This IEM offers reliable quality and allows you to use 16 selectable ultra-high frequencies.
-Its earbuds have titanium drivers and extended bass response, aluminum, and alloy construction.
+These in-ear monitors offer reliable quality and allow you to use 16 selectable ultra-high frequencies.

-The earbuds of the Galaxy Audio AS-950-4 feature titanium drivers, extended bass response, and aluminum alloy construction.
+The earbuds of the Galaxy Audio AS-950-4 In-Ear Monitors feature titanium drivers, extended bass response, and aluminum alloy construction.
 It has longer battery life than stated.
 Although, it’s still best if you could buy rechargeable batteries instead of using disposable ones.
-It is the perfect in-ear monitor solution for the entry-level user while providing a high-quality sound for an economical price.
+It is the perfect in-ear monitors for the entry-level user while providing a high-quality audio sound for an economical price.

 - Provides reliable quality and exceptional value